This page was made available online on 30th January 2014.

 Quantity Surveyors give a preliminary construction budget in the region of

-£230,000 to £280,000 (2014) depending upon stonework choices, availability and final design.
+£230,000 to £280,000 (4 tier theatre) depending upon stonework choices, availability and final design.
 These are indicative costs only at this stage and do not include any tent structures.

 Below are plans, sections and computer generated perspectives.